officiallysingh/spring-boot-problem-handler/README.md

 * At least one of `problem.open-api.req-validation-enabled` or `problem.open-api.res-validation-enabled` is set as `true`
 * A valid OpenAPI Spec is provided as config `problem.open-api.path`

+> [!NOTE]
-**Note**: It is available for Spring Web applications only, not for Spring Webflux application
+> It is available for Spring Web applications only, not for Spring Webflux application

 ## Configurations